Women in classical Athens: Childhood

 Classical Athenian girls probably reached menarche at about age fourteen, when they would have married.
 Girls who died before marriage were mourned for their failure to reach maturity.
 Memorial vases for dead girls in classical Athens often portrayed them dressed as brides, and were sometimes shaped like loutrophoroi (vases which held water used to bathe before the wedding day).

 Athenian girls were not formally educated; instead, their mothers taught them the domestic skills necessary for running a household.
 Formal education for boys consisted of rhetoric, necessary for effective political participation, and physical education in preparation for military service.
 These skills were not considered necessary for women, who were barred from learning them.
+Several fifth-century vase paintings depict women reading, suggesting that some girls did learn to read, although little is known about how and by whom they were taught.
 Classical art indicates that girls and boys played with toys such as spinning tops, hoops, and seesaws, and played games such as piggyback.
 The gravestone of Plangon, an Athenian girl aged about five which is in the Glyptothek museum in Munich, shows her holding a doll; a set of knucklebones hangs on a wall in the background.

 More is known about the role of Athenian children in religion than about any other aspect of their lives, and they seem to have played a prominent role in religious ceremonies.
 Girls made offerings to Artemis on the eve of their marriage, during pregnancy, and at childbirth.
 Although girls and boys appear on the wine jugs connected with the early-spring festival of the Anthesteria, depictions of boys are far more common.